Online Graphic Design Degree Programs

 - Connections to the local community

-Graduating from an accredited program could help you make sure that what you learned meets expectations in your industry.
+If you graduate from an accredited program, it could help you make sure that what you learned meets the expectations in your industry.
 But, it’s not necessarily a requirement for pursuing a design career path.

 What Can You Do with a Graphic Design Degree?

-According to the most recent census data, over 2 million graphic design degree-holders are currently in the workforce.
+According to the most recent data, there are over 2 million workers in graphic design.

-Designers can work for a variety of different companies.
-And, job growth in this occupation may depend on the industry.
-For example, roles for graphic designers in computer systems design and related services are projected to increase by 20% between 2016 and 2026.
-The occupation as a whole is projected to grow 4% in the same timeframe.
+For example, graphic designers in computer systems design and related services may see an increase in jobs by 3% between 2018 and 2028.
+Graphic design on the whole is projected to grow 4% in the same time frame.

-Wondering if you fit into the field?
-Most graphic design degree-holders (60.4%) were female.
-The average age of a degree-holder is 40.8 years old.
+Are you wondering if you fit into the field?
+Many degree holders (61.2%) were female.
+The average age of a degree holder is 41 years old.

 Top Salaries by State for Graphic Designers